robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 Creating test suites
 ====================

-Robot Framework test cases are created in test case files, which can be organized into directories.
+Robot Framework `test cases`__ are created in test case files, which can be organized into directories.
 These files and directories create a hierarchical test suite structure.
+Same concepts apply also when `creating tasks`_, but the terminology differs.

+__ `Creating test cases`_

 .. contents::
    :depth: 2